pyinstaller/pyinstaller/doc/hooks.rst

 the special needs and methods used by a Python package.
 The word "hook" is used for two kinds of files.
 A *runtime* hook helps the bootloader to launch an app.
-For more on runtime hooks, see `Changing Runtime Behavior`_.
+For more on runtime hooks, see :ref:`Changing Runtime Behavior`.
 Other hooks run while an app is being analyzed.
 They help the Analysis phase find needed files.